 Method

-- Bring the water to a boil in the large pot.
+- Bring the water to a boil in the pot.
 Add the rinsed rice, reduce heat to low, cover, and simmer until the rice is tender and water is absorbed, approximately 15 minutes.
 Fluff with a fork and set aside.1 cup long-grain white rice

 - Heat the olive oil in the frying pan over medium heat.
-Add the shredded cabbage and sauté, stirring frequently, until it becomes tender and slightly wilted, about 3-5 minutes.
+Add the shredded cabbage and sauté, stirring frequently, until it becomes tender and slightly wilted, about 5-8 minutes.
 Season with salt and pepper.1 cup long-grain white rice

 - Add the lemon zest to the cooked rice and gently fold to distribute the flavor evenly.
 Drizzle in a teaspoon of olive oil if desired, and adjust seasoning with additional salt or pepper.1 cup long-grain white rice